Even Evil Has Standards: Film

 - Deep Rising: Simon Canton wanted to sink the cruise liner so he could reap the insurance money, but when Finnegan accuses him of trying to kill all the passengers Canton takes offense.
 He claims that he's just a crook, not a savage; he planned for all of them to live, as they would be safely transported off the ship before anyone could drown.

 - Demolition Man: The psychotic criminal Simon Phoenix utterly hates his employer, Doctor Cocteau, his belief in The Evils of Free Will, the fact that he has turned Southern California into sissy-land, and the utter restrictiveness of it all.
-The only reason he doesn't kill Cocteau at first is because he has a mental block preventing him from doing so, and he gets around it by ordering a Mook to kill Cocteau.
+The only reason he doesn't kill Cocteau at first is because he has been mentally programmed to not be able to.
+There's a loophole though: [[Loophole Abuse there ain't no rule preventing him from having someone else shoot] Cocteau.
 And There Was Much Rejoicing.

 - The Departed: When Irish mob boss Frank Costello executes two people on a remote beach by shooting them in the back of the head, he notes that one of the victims "fell funny".
 Costello's right-hand man Mr. French gives him a disturbed look and tells his boss that he might want to talk to someone.